eanbit-rt/ONTmetacriptom-NF/Report.md

 **isONclust -** isONclust is a tool for clustering either PacBio Iso-Seq reads, or Oxford Nanopore reads into clusters, where each cluster represents all reads that came from a gene.
 Output is a tsv file with each read assigned to a cluster-ID.
 Detailed information is available here [isONclust](https://github.com/ksahlin/isONclust).

+**isONcorrect -** isONcorrect is a tool for error-correcting Oxford Nanopore cDNA reads.
+It is designed to handle highly variable coverage and exon variation within reads and achieves about a 0.5-1% median error rate after correction.
+It leverages regions shared between reads from different isoforms achieve low error rates even for low abundant transcripts.
+Here is more information [isONcorrect](https://github.com/ksahlin/isONcorrect).

+**Minimap2 -** Minimap2 is a versatile sequence alignment program that aligns DNA or mRNA sequences against a large reference database.
+Its described here [minimap2](https://github.com/lh3/minimap2).